TO BEGIN (Part II): the 4×5 View Camera

 — let’s continue the “TO BEGIN” series with a look at the View Camera, also known as the “Field Camera.”

-The bellows maxes out at less than 300mm, so serious macro enlargements or microphotography is out.
-But the View Camera has a nice wide range of movements for all kinds of Focus Fu, and it has front-rise for straightening the lines of buildings.
+The bellows maxes out at less than 300mm, so serious macro enlargements or microphotography is out with the View Camera.
+But it has a nice wide range of movements for all kinds of focus Fu; and it has front-rise for straightening out perspective, particularly the converging lines of buildings.

 See Polly Chandler’s work (at right).
 Her extraordinary practice in environmental portraiture incorporates lots of camera movement and the gorgeous long tonality and acutance of old Polaroid Type 55.

 The View Camera comfortably accommodates lenses from 72mm (wide architecture) to 210mm (head-and-shoulders portraiture).
 And the light weight and compact size makes for an easy carry.
 (The Ebony RSW45, pictured above, is a bit of a specialty item: with a rigid back and very short extension range, it’s a high-quality first tool for architecture and wide landscape, weighing in at 3.5 lbs or 1.6 kg.
 The photograph is from Ilya Azhdarov’s Behance page; I don’t know the creator.)

 There are heavier and more precise cameras for indoor studio work, but the View Camera is a solid all-rounder and a superb camera for clocking your first ten thousand hours.